UtsavPatel02/Sales-Insights-With-Power-BI-and-and-SQL/README.md

 About The Files
-The repository contains various files that document the different stages of this project:
+The repository holds a folder containing various files that document the different stages of this project:
-Power BI Files: For a comprehensive view and interaction with the full dashboard.
 PDF Sample: For those who prefer not to download the full Power BI file, a PDF document is available that provides a glimpse into what the dashboard looks like.
 This can be a quick way to see the end results without the need for Power BI :)